-For Greeks, it is a date they would like to be able to forget.
-For the people who were jailed and tortured, it is a date which brings back dark memories and nightmares, even half a century later.
+For Greeks, it is a date they would like to erase from their history.
+For the people who were jailed and tortured, it is a date that brings back unpleasant memories and nightmares even half a century later.

-And this is even more true for the families of the people who lost their lives during the Greek junta regime who can never forget, or forgive, the perpetrators.
+This is even more so for families of people whose lives were lost during the Greek junta regime; these are families who can neither forget nor forgive the perpetrators.

-“The Revolution of April 21st” was the slogan of the Greek junta dictators, using as a symbol the phoenix rising from the flames and a soldier standing in front of it.
+“The Revolution of April 21st” was the slogan of the Greek junta dictators, using as a symbol the phoenix rising from the flames and a soldier standing before it.

 The political turmoil that led to the coup